-"The on-line support materials, Excel sheets and exam questions are great.
+"The online support materials, Excel sheets and exam questions are great.
 The course has become more rigorous but the students are better positioned to succeed."

-Mathew Avrhami, Faculty Associate

-W.P.
-Carey School of Business

-Arizona State University
+Mathew Avrhami, Faculty Associate W.P.
+Carey School of Business Arizona State University projects and do not wish to begin developments if such return cannot be achieved.
+Doug is the

-ONLINE COMPANION SITE
+ONLINE COMPANION WEBSITE